Upper Peninsula Michigan, USA Travel Guide

 Respect wildlife by observing from a distance and never attempting to feed animals.

-Minimize your presence in sensitive wildlife habitats and nesting areas.
+Minimize you being there in sensitive wildlife habitats and nesting areas.

 Support local conservation groups and organizations working to safeguard the UP's natural beauty and heritage.